RubixPower/Yasiac/README.md

     2. Navigating to the folder of your liking and executing ```git clone  https://github.com/RubixPower/Yasiac.git``` in the terminal.

 Build instructions:
-    YOu can build the .pyx files by navigating to apps root folder and executing ```python3 setup.py  build_ext --inplace && mv ./*.so ./compiled/ && rm *.c```.
+    You can build the .pyx files by navigating to apps root folder and executing ```python3 setup.py  build_ext --inplace && mv ./*.so ./compiled/ && rm *.c```.

 How to run the app:
     Before you run: execute ```sensors-detect``` and for every choice select ``y`` so it detects everything.